 On July 12, 2006, the GALC entered into a memorandum of agreement with GEDA to assist with the development, management, and maintenance of Trust Lands for the purpose of maximizing benefit to dispossessed landowners and be responsible for the collection and remittance of security deposits and lease rental payments to the GALC.
 GEDA shall remit all rents received from the lease of Trust Lands but shall retain 14.3% of the base rent and 20% of the participation rent paid by all developers and/or lessees of the Trust Lands as payment for GEDA services.
 Base rent collected from developers and/or lessees shall be remitted to the GALC no later than twenty (20) calendar days after receipt from the developers and/or lessees.
 Participation rent collected from developers and/or lessees shall be remitted to the GALC no later than ninety (90) calendar days after receipt from the developers and/or lessees.
-During the years ended September 30, 2013 and 2012, GEDA withheld \$77,369 and \$90,338, respectively, of base rent and \$4,578 and \$3,085, respectively, of participation rent as payment for GEDA services.
-As of September 30, 2013 and 2012, the GALC has recognized a liability of \$15,914 and \$44,187, respectively, for GEDA services relating to base rent receivables collected after the respective year ends.
+During the years ended September 30, 2014 and 2013, GEDA withheld \$73,511 and \$81,947, respectively, of all rents received as payment for GEDA services.
+As of September 30, 2014 and 2013, the GALC has recognized a liability of \$10,999 and \$15,914, respectively, for GEDA services relating to rent receivables collected after the respective year ends.

-(8) Contingencies
+(8) Contingency

-The GALC is party to several legal proceedings; however, the Attorney General of Guam is unable to assess the likelihood of potential liabilities related to claims outstanding as of September 30, 2013.
+The GALC is party to several legal proceedings; however, the Attorney General of Guam is unable to assess the likelihood of potential liabilities related to claims outstanding as of September 30, 2014.
 Hence, it is not possible to predict a reasonable estimation of these claims to be paid through the claims process and, therefore, no provision for any liability that may result has been made in the accompanying financial statements.